 While kidney disease has no gender, race, or creed – there are some differences between males and females in the way CKD manifests, progresses, and impacts the body.
 This year, we’re taking a look at a few of the things you should know about your kidneys as a woman – whether you are living with kidney disease or not.
 Women may be more likely than men to get chronic kidney disease (CKD).

 Women are associated with higher risk of CKD than males the incidence of kidney disease in females 15.93 % v/s 13.52% in males.
 However, the number of women on dialysis is lower than the number of men.

-One of major factor for higher number of kidney disease in women is that initial symptoms & signs are not reported to family members & also due to late consultancy.
+One of the major factor for a higher number of kidney disease in women is that initial symptoms & signs are not reported to family members & also due to late consultancy.

-SLE(systemic lupus erythematosus)-is severe multi system disease predominantly affecting females (95% of case are females), this disease affects child bearing age 15-40yrs females, this disease needs good counselling during treatment & requires years of follow up.
+SLE(systemic lupus erythematosus)-is severe multisystem disease predominantly affecting females (95% of case are females), this disease affects childbearing age 15-40yrs females, this disease needs good counseling during treatment & requires years of follow up.